A projection-domain low-count quantitative SPECT method for alpha-particle emitting radiopharmaceutical therapy: Theory

 The conventional procedure to estimate $\boldsymbol{\lambda}$ is to first reconstruct the activity uptake distribution over a voxelized grid, and then estimate the activity uptake in a discretized version of the VOI as defined in Eq.~\eqref{eq:dif_roi}.
 Mathematically, the activity uptake distribution is described using a voxel basis function denoted by $\phi_n^{vox}(\r)$ as

-Multiple algorithms are available to estimate the coefficients $\theta_n$, a common one being ordered subset expectation maximization (OSEM)~\cite{hudson1994accelerated, shepp1982maximum}.
-The reconstruction method yields an estimate of $\theta_n$, denoted by $\hat{\theta}_n$.
+Multiple algorithms are available to estimate the coefficients $\theta_n$.
+These algorithms yield an estimate of $\theta_n$, denoted by $\hat{\theta}_n$.
 To estimate $\lambda_k$, we first define a discretized mask matrix $\mathbf{M}$.
 One procedure to define the elements of this matrix is given by

 Then, the estimate of $\lambda_k$ obtained from the reconstructed image, denoted by $\hat{\lambda}_k^{recon}$, is given by